manuelbieri/shelegia_motta_2021/README.md

 ```

 #### Additional Notes
-For further information about the coordinates used in the code, see resources/dev_notes.md.
+For further information about the project (structure) and the code, see [resources/dev_notes.md](https://github.com/manuelbieri/shelegia_motta_2021/blob/master/resources/dev_notes.md).